Orion00/startup/README.md

 **Application text content** No change to default bootstrap fonts, I'll add this later if I have time

 **Application images** Plenty of images, all responsive to screen size

+### JS Deliverables

+I added functionality to almost all the buttons (still working on campaign notes add and remove campaign) and prepped for database usage.
+(Liberal use of ChatGPT to debug and learn how to write functions.
+It's far better at documenting code than I am)

+**Future Login** I've got a login box that saves username and password in session storage for now.
+Don't know how to check against database yet.

+**Future Database Data** Currently console.logging all information other than username and password I'd like to save besides the campaigns page, where it's stored in local storage.

+**Future Websocket** "User####" text on homepage currently generates a random username every 2-4 seconds.
+I plan to have only the most recent logged on user show up.

+**Interaction Logic** Buttons animate, save, clear, randomize, and anything else advertised.
+Still working out a few kinks on spin and pull token.
+Notepad names are editable.